Delamere redevelopment project

 Bike trail

-The next phase of the redevelopment of Delamere Forest moved our focus on to the wider forest and our cycling facilities.
-We’ve created a new mountain bike trail, which includes 4km of new blue graded single track along the 10km family cycle trail and is being enjoyed by families and those new to mountain biking to practice and perfect their off-road cycling skills.
-This new trail was completed and open for summer 2023.
+The next phase involved our cycling facilities.
+We created 4km of blue graded single track loops off the main 10km family cycle trail and we built a skills loop next to the bike shop which is being enjoyed by families and those new to mountain biking to practice and perfect their off-road cycling skills.
+This work was completed and open for summer 2023.

 Phase 3